 Step 2: Complete Security Officer Training

-In most states, individuals must pass general security officer training and gain initial work experience prior to becoming armed guards.
+In some states, individuals must pass general security officer training and gain initial work experience prior to becoming armed guards.
 Basic security officer training can be completed at junior colleges or other vocational institutions, and those who finish the training usually earn certificates of completion.
 Common topics in basic security officer training may include report writing, patrol techniques, use of force, emergency procedures, fire control, surveillance, alarm systems and security technologies.

 Step 3: Get a Security Officer License

 The BLS explains that individuals who complete basic security officer training and meet all eligibility requirements can apply for security officer licenses.
 Some states may have different license procedures for private security officers versus public security officers.
-Many states also have an age requirement, which, according to the BLS, is commonly 18 years; however, applicants trying to obtain private security officer licenses may have to be older, depending on state laws.
+Many states also have an age requirement, which, according to the BLS, is commonly 18 years.
+However, applicants trying to obtain private security officer licenses may have to be older, depending on state laws.
 Most states also require individuals to pay licensing fees as well as fees for background checks and drug testing.

 Step 4: Complete Commissioned Security Officer Training

 Not all states require people to complete basic officer training prior to commissioned security officer training, but several states do use a tiered training process where individuals go through basic training, become licensed and then follow up with additional training for more advanced security officer positions.
-Commissioned security officer training or armed guard training provides individuals with instruction on using different types of weapons, including pistols, shotguns and handguns.
+Commissioned security officer training, or armed guard training, provides individuals with instruction on using different types of weapons, including pistols, shotguns and handguns.
 Training may also include discussions about state laws, use of deadly force and tactical procedures.

 Step 5: Get a Commissioned Security Officer License